owaisilyasgh/tts-reader/README.md

     Audio for each sentence is cached to minimize API calls and reduce delays.
 The next sentence is pre-fetched in the background.

 *   **Keep Screen On:**
-    Prevents the screen from turning off while the app is in use.
-(Requires HTTPS and user permission)
+    Prevents the screen from turning off while the app is in use (Requires HTTPS and user permission).
+Includes a status bar indicator `[Screen Awake]` when active.
+*   **Dark Mode:**
+    Supports a dark theme for comfortable viewing in low light, toggleable in settings.
+*   **Configurable Font Size:**
+    Adjust the text area font size via the Advanced Settings panel.
+*   **Configurable Dark Mode Highlight:**
+    Choose from several highlight color themes for dark mode in the Advanced Settings panel.
+*   **Improved Manual Mode:**
+    The Play button is now enabled automatically as soon as text is entered.
+*   **Code Refinements:**
+    Includes general code cleanup (e.g., removed duplicate listeners) and improved error handling for audio playback.

 ## Configuration

 1. Obtain a Google Cloud TTS API key from the [Google Cloud Console](https://console.cloud.google.com/).
 2. Enter the API key in the Advanced Settings panel.
-3. Adjust the minimum sentence length in the Advanced Settings panel if desired.
+3. Adjust the minimum sentence length, font size, and dark mode highlight theme in the Advanced Settings panel if desired.

 ## Getting Started